QiuQiuJing/Moon/_posts/2019-08-21-recommender-skin-care-part1.md

 ## Web scraping and data collection
-All data are scraped from sephora.com.
+All data are scraped from [sephora.com]().
 There are two parts of information are needed to build recommender system:

 1. **Product basic information**: categories, brands, product names, ingredients, prices, sizes, descriptions and pictures
 2. **User reviews**: user names, ratings, reviews, time and helpfulness

-I use **Selenium** in python, because web pages are not static and need to interact with them.
+I use [**Selenium with python**](https://selenium-python.readthedocs.io/), because web pages are not static and need to interact with them.

 ### (1) URL
 In this post, I choose three categories for skin care products, which are facial cleanser, toners and moisturisers.
 First, in each category,